On April 17, 1957, the Cincinnati Royals selected Rodney Clark “Hot Rod” Hundley with the first overall pick in the 1957 NBA Draft.

 The Lakers finished last in the league by 14 games in Hundley’s first year, ending the year 19-53.
 But the addition of Elgin Baylor in the offseason gave the team new life in the 1958-59 campaign, doing enough to get to the playoffs, then going on a run all the way to the 1959 NBA Finals.
 But once there, the Boston Celtics made quick work of their challengers, sweeping the Lakers for the title.

-In 1960, the Minnesota Lakers took off during a blizzard and crashed in a cornfield in Iowa.
+In 1960, the Minneapolis Lakers took off during a blizzard and crashed in a cornfield in Iowa.
 A report from the Minneapolis Star Tribune said he was the first to speak after all plane passengers processed they had survived, yelling “I live to love again!”

 Hundley and his team would lose in consecutive Western Division Finals during his All-Star seasons, both times to the St. Louis Hawks in seven games.
 In 1962, the Lakers won their division in the regular season and returned to the Finals, edging the Detroit Pistons in six games in the Western Division Finals.
 But again, the Celtics stood in their way, and Boston celebrated as champions after winning in seven games.